Inside the very strange case of two Russian gun lovers, the NRA, and Donald Trump

 Targeted by the Kremlin

-2012: The FBI warns Republican Rep. Dana Rohrabacher—a Cold Warrior turned Russia apologist who claimed to have once lost a drunken arm-wrestling match to Vladimir Putin in a Washington dive bar—that the Kremlin aims to recruit him as a source.
+2012: The FBI warns Republican Rep. Dana Rohrabacher—a cold warrior turned Russia apologist who claimed to have once lost a drunken arm-wrestling match to Putin in a Washington dive bar—that the Kremlin aims to recruit him as a source.

 April 15, 2012: Torshin tweets about returning from the NRA annual convention to a rally in Moscow for the Right to Bear Arms, where he notes how “similar,” “good-looking,” and “confident” the supporters of both gun groups are.